|

 pieces, so I thought I’d give Sainsbury’s a go.
 The place was awash with

 doddering O.A.P.s.
-Well, to be more precise, not so
+Well, to be more precise, not so much “doddering” as

-where it was walking, and they were crashing into shopping trolleys, shelves,
+“blundering”; not one was looking where it was walking, and they were

-each other.
-Resisting the temptation to slap one particularly ubiquitous old
+temptation to slap one particularly ubiquitous old biddy round the lug (everywhere

-biddy round the lug (everywhere I went, she beat me to it!)
-I got most
+I went, she beat me to it!)
+I got most of my shopping.
+In fact all of it

-don’t cater for birds, fish and various other domesticated beasts.
-So I went
+Food”; they don’t cater for birds, fish and various other domesticated

-to the pet shop in Bybrook Barn.
-This is somewhere
+beasts.
+So I went to the pet shop in Bybrook Barn.
+This is somewhere that

-worst shop assistants I have ever met.
+shop assistants I have ever met.
 Full of her own importance, arrogant,

-patronising, and still not actually knowing very much about her chosen
+patronising, and still not actually knowing very much about her chosen subject.

-just as useless as ever.
+useless as ever.

 If